GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 Consider the questions below when embarking on a text mining project.

-- Do you already have a dataset, corpus or text source?
+*Do you already have a dataset, corpus or text source?*

 GLAM catalogues, subscription databases, websites, social media are all great sources [here, link to new libguide]

-- Is the text you want to use already digitised?
-Handwriting, OCR recognition or even Speech to Text services might be needed, and lot of cleaning after
+*Is the text you want to use already digitised?*

+Handwriting, OCR recognition or even Speech to Text services might be needed, and lot of cleaning after.

-- Are there copyright or licencing concerns?
+*Are there copyright or licencing concerns?*

 Some collections, particularly before a certain date provide licences for use such as [TROVE](https://trove.nla.gov.au/) from The National Library of Australia, or you can request permission from copyright owners for subscription databases via the [Library](https://www.griffith.edu.au/library/contact).
 Griffith's [Information Policy Officer](https://www.griffith.edu.au/copyright-matters/research-staff) can provide advice on specific use cases.

-- How much technical experience do you need?
+*How much technical experience do you need?*

 Some tools and methods are plug and play, which we will explore and others require coding. [eResearch Services](https://www.griffith.edu.au/eresearch-services) run regular coding workshops and provide great support via Hacky Hour.

-- Do you have funding?
+*Do you have funding?*

 Sometimes you need to pay for access to OCR text from vendor sources.

 ### Prepare text for processing